RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 ======

 This BSP supports the `NIOS V <https://www.intel.com/content/www/us/en/products/details/fpga/intellectual-property/processors-peripherals/niosv.html>`_ systems from Intel.
-The NIOS V is a synthesizable verilog model of a processor that implements the RISC-V architecture.
+The NIOS V is a synthesizable Verilog model of a processor that implements the RISC-V architecture.
 It is part of the Intel `Quartus Prime <https://www.intel.com/content/www/us/en/products/details/fpga/development-tools/quartus-prime.html>`_
 Design Software and free licenses can be obtained from the `Intel FPGA Self- Service Licensing Center <https://licensing.intel.com/psg/s/?language=en_US>`_.